cassioscabral/rateissuesfront/README.md

   - tests
   - the component itself

 To improve the development I used this Yeoman generator [atomic-reactor](https://github.com/cassioscabral/generator-atomic-reactor) that I build.
-It will commands such as:
+It will give commands such as:

 `yo atomic-reactor:atom my_component`